NelsonPython/autonomousQA/02-generic-pom-tests.md

 ### Testcases

 Import the unittest testing toolkit for constructing and running tests.
 Import the Selenium web driver for automating a web browser.
-Import the page object model called "loginPage" with code for the login page you are testing.
+Import the "loginPage" script with code specifically for the login page you will be testing.

 ```
 import unittest